gomesjj/gomesjj.github.io/_posts/2016-05-10-NUC-Squarepants.md

 ![Syba mPCIe Adapter](/images/nuc/7_nuc_complete.png){: .align-center}

-So we now have an NUC with a new pair of pants large enough to accommodate it's extra  package.
+So we now have a NUC with a new pair of pants large enough to accommodate it's extra  package.
 Oo-er missus!

 {: .notice--warning}
 **I know, I know.
 That is not a pair of pants, the base is not really square and there is no tie... but I like the name NUC Squarepants.
 I must be going senile.**